fbpx

 • Have an active refugee claim,

-• Have been designated as a foreign national within the past 5 years.
+• Were a foreign national within the past 5 years.

 • Had a refugee claim rejected (including abandoned claims) within the past 12 months by either the Refugee Protection Division or the Refugee Appeal Division of the IRB, or